 India advised the Maharaja to send his authorized representative to Delhi for further discussion on the offer.

 Kashmiri people took part extensively in the Indian Nationalist Movement.
-They not only wanted to get rid of the British rule but also never wanted to be under the rule of the Dogra dynasty once the nationalist movement achieves its mission.
-The Kashmiris had prefered democracy to monarchy.
+They not only wanted to get rid of British rule but also never wanted to be under the rule of the Dogra dynasty once the nationalist movement achieved its mission.
+The Kashmiris had preferred democracy to monarchy.

 Jammu and Kashmir was always a secular state – with a history of Hindu, Muslim, and Sikh rule.
 Even though the majority population was Muslims, it then had a significant Hindu population as well.